 The plan provides retirement, termination, disability and death benefits.
 Retirement age is the earlier of the attainment of age 52 and 25 years of service, or attainment of age 55 and 10 years of service.
 The normal retirement benefit is the number of years of credited service multiplied by 2.5%, of average final compensation.
-Effective October 1, 2019, the retirement benefit is the number of years of service; however, the early retirement benefit is reduced by 3% for each year before the normal retirement date.
+Effective October 1, 2019, the retirement benefit is the number of years of credited service after September 30, 2019 multiplied by 3%.
+Early retirement is available after age 50 and 10 years of service; however, the early retirement benefit is reduced by 3% for each year before the normal retirement date.